Frequently Asked Questions

 Who is eligible to apply for these programs?

-1. Participation as a PI or Co-PI is open to all full-time FSU faculty in active pay status who are eligible to apply for external support according to the Investigator Eligibility Policy.
+1. Participation is open to all full-time, active-status FSU faculty who are eligible to apply for CRC funding.
+Please refer to the Job Code Eligibility list for specific information.

-2. Visiting professors, whose only reason for being labeled "visiting" is the expectation that they shortly will attain permanent residency status, are eligible to apply for these awards.
+2. Visiting professors, whose only reason for being labeled “visiting” is the expectation that they shortly will attain permanent residency status, are eligible to apply for this award.
 Full-time, active status must be achieved by the award date in order to receive funding.

-3. The Honorary Awards (DSADUSDRP, DSF) have specific eligibility requirements for each program, stated in detail in the Request for Nominations for each award.
+4. Certain programs, including the Honorary Awards (DSADUSDRP, DSF) have specific eligibility requirements for each program, stated in detail in the Request for Proposals/Nominations for each grant/award.

 Can I apply for more than one grant within an academic year?